Baked Pumpkin with Garlic Yogurt

 Place the pumpkin in a large rectangular baking dish.
 Sprinkle the pumpkin with the cinnamon, salt and Aleppo pepper.
 Cover with lid or foil.
 Bake for 45 minutes or until soft.
 Test doneness with a fork and continue cooking for 15 more minutes, if necessary.

 To serve – Place 2-3 pieces of pumpkin on a small plate.
-Drizzle with 1 – 2 tbsp of maple butter and top with the garlic yogurt sauce.
+Drizzle with 1 – 2 tbsp of maple cream and top with the garlic yogurt sauce.

 - 1 small pie pumpkin